docsforadobe/javascript-tools-guide/3 - File System Access/folder-object.rst

 path

 Optional.
-The absolute or relative path to the folder associated with this object, specified in URI format; see "Specifying paths" on page 39.
+The absolute or relative path to the folder associated with this object, specified in URI format; see :ref:`specifying-paths`.
 The value stored in the object is the absolute path.
 The path need not refer to an existing folder.
 If not supplied, a temporary name is generated.
 If the path refers to an existing file:
 The Folder function returns a File object instead of a Folder object.